bhaktipwar97/Project2/README.md

 # new project

-this project was cretd from local system.
+this project was creted form local System.

+creted by bhakti pawar